Location: Legon, Ghana, Africa

 The Missouri Africa Program is fall semester program at the University of Ghana, Legon.
 The program enables students to enroll in regular courses at the University of Ghana, which allows for the greatest level of cultural immersion.
 All classes are taught in English.
 To see what departments and courses are offered, visit the University of Ghana website.
 Students of most majors will find coursework in their discipline.
 Students in the past have especially enjoyed taking Ghana and Africa-related courses, such as dance, history, drumming, literature, politics, etc.

 This program is administered by the Missouri Africa Program Consortium (MAP).

 MAP-member universities include: Truman State University, University of Central Missouri, Lincoln University, and the University of Missouri-St. Louis.

 A faculty member from a Missouri Africa Program Consortium university will accompany the group to serve as a resource and support.
-The faculty director for Fall 2012 will be Leslie Youngblood from Lincoln University.
+The faculty director for Fall 2014 will be from the University of Central Missouri.